God Bless Australia: Corporate sponsorship

 The song was given airplay in cinema advertisements in Australia by Ampol, an Australian Petrol Company, with a 45rpm record sold by the company.
 "God Bless Australia" was broadcast in honour of Australia Day (26 January) in 1968 via various television channels.
 This version was sung by Neil Williams, backed by an orchestra and chorus, which were recorded at Melbourne's GTV-9 studios.
 At that time, O'Hagan dismissed "Advance Australia Fair" as a possible national anthem, "[it] never developed into a national song.
 You can't make a national song overnight.
 It just evolves.
 That's why holding competitions to find one are not successful."
-O'Hagan also felt the original words to "Waltzing Matilda" were not suitable for an anthem as being undignified.
+O'Hagan also felt the original lyrics to "Waltzing Matilda" were not suitable for an anthem, dismissing it as undignified.
 STW-9 in Perth used this for their sign offs from 1977 until they went 24/7 in 1983.